rackerlabs/technical-blog/_posts/2020-04-16-oracle-data-guard-far-sync-zero-data-loss.md

 ### Configuration

-To configure Far Sync, perform the following steps:
+To configure Far Sync, perform the following steps.

-#### 1. Create a Far sync control file from a primary and copy to the far sync server
+#### 1. Create a Far Sync control file from a primary and copy it to the Far Sync server

 Run the following code: